-4. The commencement of a new general period of limitation on acknowledgement can take place either during the running of the general period of limitation under Art.
-2 or during the maximum period of limitation under Art.
-3. If, e.g., the obligee/creditor had knowledge of the relevant facts from the very first moment on, and the obligor "acknowledges" the respective obligation after two years, the new general limitation period will also run from the date of acknowledgement on, so that altogether the obligee's/creditor's claim will be barred in this case only after five years.
+The commencement of a new general period of limitation on acknowledgement can take place either during the running of the general period of limitation under Art.
+2 (1) or during the maximum period of limitation under Art.
+2 (2).
 While the maximum period of limitation under Art.
-3 in itself will not begin again on account of the acknowledgement, it may be exceeded by up to three years under the general period of limitation of Art.
-2, if the obligor acknowledges later than 7 years and before the ten-year period has run out, provided that the obligee did not yet have actual or constructive knowledge of his claim earlier and the general period of three years under Art.
-2 has already run out.
+2 (2) in itself will not begin again on account of the acknowledgement, it may be exceeded by up to three years under the general period of limitation of Art.
+2 (1), if the obligor acknowledges later than 7 years and before the maximum period has run out.

-B discovers defects in the construction work of A only 9 years after completion of the work.
-He threatens to instigate legal action, and A acknowledges the defects.
+2. B discovers defects in the construction work of A 9 years after completion of the work.
+It approaches A and A acknowledges the defects.
 A new general period of limitation begins to run on acknowledgement, so that altogether the period of limitation amounts to 12 years.